microsoft/ELL/docs/tutorials/Getting-started-with-object-detection-using-region-of-interest-networks/index.md

 calling `helpers.get_regions`.
-To get the correct values for the detected regions, the helper function applies sigmoid activation to the X and Y offset coordinates and exponentiates the width and height values returned from `model.predict`.
+To get the correct values for the detected regions, the helper function applies sigmoid activation to the X and Y offset coordinates and exponentiates the width and height values returned from `model_wrapper.Predict`.
 It also applies softmax activation to the category probabilities to identify the most likely classification of the detected object.